jewettaij/visfd/doc/doc_filter_mrc.md

 ## WARNING: Use *ulimit*
-Some operations, such as tensor-voting and voxelization, consume a large amount of RAM.
+Some operations, such as tensor-voting and voxelization, consume a large amount of memory.
 Consequently, I recommend using the [ulimit -v SIZE_IN_KB](https://ss64.com/bash/ulimit.html) command to prevent system lockup, especially if you are on a shared computer.
 (If my understanding is correct, running "ulimit -v 14000000" beforehand